RussEbbing/ThisDate/Documentation/index.md

-## Quick Start:
+### Quick Start:

-1. Install using the Package Manager Console as described above.
+1. Install using the Package Manager Console as described in the install section above.
 2. Create a console app on Visual Studio.
 3. Copy/paste the sample code below.
 4. The sample code loads a a predefined New York Stock Exchange (NYSE) calendar.